The page has been translated by Gen AI.

 (apply 0.5 when it is 50%)

-CPU idle utilizationAdjustment factor for stable system operation1.3
+CPU idle usage rateAdjustment factor for stable system operation1.3-

-calculation formulaCapacity estimate = number of existing CPU cores * layer configuration correction factor * redundancy configuration correction factor * server type correction factor * average CPU utilization * spare utilization correction factor
+calculation formulaCapacity estimate = existing CPU core count * hierarchical configuration correction factor * redundancy configuration correction factor * server type correction factor * average CPU utilization * spare utilization correction factor

-• Calculated 2 cores considering the server type
+• Calculate 2 cores considering the server type

-• Number of existing CPU cores The calculation is based on the CPU cores utilized by the existing information system server.
-This reference method calculates based on the number of CPUs and the number of cores per CPU, without considering the CPU’s actual performance.
+• Existing CPU core count The calculation is based on the CPU cores utilized by the existing information system server.
+This reference method does not consider the CPU’s own performance, but calculates based on the number of CPUs and the number of cores per CPU.

-• Hierarchy Configuration If the hierarchical configuration of the existing server changes, we calculate a correction factor taking load balancing into account.
-Calculate the correction values respectively when the number of layers increases or decreases.
+• Hierarchical Structure When the hierarchical configuration of the existing server changes, we calculate a correction factor considering load balancing.
+When the hierarchy increases or decreases, calculate the correction factor separately.

 1→2, 2→30.7(Web/WAS/DB)→(Web),(WAS/DB) or (Web/WAS),(DB)